John-Abbott-College/6P3-Notes/labs/dev-env-setup/index.md

 ### Documenting your progress<a name="documenting-your-progress"></a>

-As you complete each level, write down in `lab-0/bandit-instructions.txt` the following:
+As you complete each level, write down in `lab-1/bandit-instructions.txt` the following:

-- the password needed to start the next level
+- the password needed to start the level
+    - i.e., `Level 0-1` should have `Password: bandit0`, because `bandit0` is the password needed to enter the `Level0-1` server.
-- the commands used to find the file
+- the commands used to find the next password
 - comments explaining the commands
-  - e.g. necessary paramaters/flags
+  - e.g. necessary paramaters/flags, idea behind the command, why it works, etc.

 ```{note}
 In each level, the password is a long string of random characters stored in a file on the server.
 You will need to copy and paste the password frequently -- from your `bandit-instructions.txt` and to your bandit game terminal.